Converting a PC to a pfSense Router to Test OpenVPN Performance

 As an expat living overseas, a VPN not only provides me an additional layer of security and privacy, it also allows me to circumvent location restricted streaming media content from my home country.
 However, as most OpenVPN users have discovered, the CPUs inside consumer grade routers struggle in their ability to process the encryption algorithms.
 Further constraining OpenVPN performance is the lack of multi core threading support in the OpenVPN architecture.
 The result is a degradation of upload and download speeds when compared to native WAN performance.

-A google search of “poor OpenVPN performance” will give you an idea of how prevalent the problem is.
-Often, the recommendation is to obtain an enterprise grade router and install pfSense on it. pfSense® software is a free, open source customized distribution of FreeBSD specifically tailored for use as a firewall and router that is managed via a web interface.
+A web search for “poor OpenVPN performance” will give you an idea of how prevalent the problem is.
+One recommendation is to obtain an enterprise grade router and install pfSense on it. pfSense® software is a free, open source customized distribution of FreeBSD specifically tailored for use as a firewall and router that is managed via a web interface.
 It also includes a long list of features and a package system that further extends the capabilities.

 However, pfSense by itself is not enough. pfSense needs to be installed on a platform with an Intel® CPU that supports AES-NI.
 Intel® AES New Instructions (Intel® AES NI) is an encryption instruction set that improves on the Advanced Encryption Standard (AES) algorithm and accelerates the encryption of data.
 AES-NI is a requirement with the upcoming pfSense 2.5 release.
 For more information about the requirement, refer to the Netgate blog post here.